How to Enjoy Music with Hearing Aids

 Depending on the type of hearing aid you have, headphones can also be helpful.
 If you currently own a BTE (Behind-The-Ear) hearing aid, you may need headphones that fit in or on top of the ear.
 This is because the microphone responsible for picking up the sound is outside the ear canal.
 Good headphones would be ones that fit comfortably and are at a distance of at least 1cm from the microphone as this may cause feedback (whistling).
 Some headphones have a noise-canceling feature which can be of incredible benefit.

 If you own an ITC (In-The-canal) hearing aid, you have the option of using either over-ear or in-ear headphones.
 Individuals who use Completely-In-The-Canal (CIC) hearing aid are at an advantage because they have a wider variety to choose from including over-ear, in-ear, or earbud headphones.
-It is important to note that not all hearing aid types work equally well with all headphones; discuss and try appropriate options with your hearing healthcare professional.
+It is important to note that not all hearing aid types work equally well with all headphones; discuss and try appropriate options with your hearing healthcare professional, or chat to a Lexie Expert™.

 Newly developed hearing devices should be your first choice if you want to continue your joyous relationship with music.
 Your hearing healthcare professional can give you a detailed list of devices with music-friendly features.
 Make use of different hearing aid websites to browse through what companies have to offer for your musical needs.